nikita-kazakov/nikita-kazakov.github.io/_posts/2016-11-23-a-simple-guide-to-getting-high-credit-scores.md

   - life lessons
 ---

-Bottom Line: Life is easier when you have a solid credit history.
+Bottom Line --- Life is easier when you have a solid credit history.
 Start building it sooner rather than later.
 Here's how to do it.

 ![](http://nikitakazakov.com/wp-content/uploads/2018/08/0ce58-1wtozuya4nj5u1qgcccoe-a.jpeg)